 Video showing how to start Windows 7 in "Safe Mode with Networking":

-Log in to the account that is infected with Canadian Police Association virus.
+Log in to the account infected with the Canadian Police Association virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all the entries detected.

 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Canadian Police Association virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Canadian Police Association virus.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing Canadian Police Association virus from your PC restart your computer and scan it with a legitimate anti-spyware software to remove any possibly left remnants of this security infection.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal more complicated.
+For this step, you need access to another computer.
+After removing Canadian Police Association scam from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.

 Other tools known to remove Canadian Police Association scam: